mdbloice/pythoncourse/README.md

 If a browser window does not open automatically, you will need to copy the URL printed to the console and open this in a browser.
 Typically this URL is [http://localhost:8888](http://localhost:8888)

-### Virtual Environments

-It is good practice to create a virtual environment for every project that you create, if you wish to do so, see the Python `venv` command, detailed instructions can be found here: [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html)
+**Note**: it is good practice to create a virtual environment for every project that you create, if you wish to do so, see the Python `venv` command, detailed instructions can be found here: [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html) - however, for the purposes of this course it is not a requirement that you use a virtual environment.

 ## Online Alternatives

 If you cannot install Python locally for whatever reason, you can use Google Colab as an alternative.
 See [https://colab.research.google.com](https://colab.research.google.com) - you will need a Google account to use this service.

-Note that the [https://modul17.com](modul17.com) server does not run outside of the seminar class times.
+Note that the [modul17.com](https://modul17.com) server does not run outside of the seminar class times.

 # License